 R. W. Trewyn

-Trewyn assumed the positions of associate vice provost for research and professor of biology at K-State in 1994.
-He served as president of the Kansas State University Research Foundation from 1995 to 2011, dean of the Graduate School from 1998 to 2007 and has been the university' s chief research officer since 1998.
-In 2012 he was named a fellow of the American Association for the Advancement of Science.
+Trewyn assumed the positions of associate vice provost for research and professor of biology at Kansas State University in 1994.
+He served as president of the Kansas State University Research Foundation from 1995 to 2011, dean of the Graduate School from 1998 to 2007, and was the university' s chief research officer from 1998 to 2014.

 In 2012, Trewyn was elected a fellow of the American Association for the Advancement of Science for his ongoing contributions to research administration and his earlier efforts in cancer research.
 He also was elected to Phi Kappa Phi, the national honor society, in 2014.